-The test functions for the flash memory are placed in iec60730b_cm4_cm7_flash.S and written as assembler functions.
+The parts of test functions for the flash memory are placed in iec60730b_cm4_cm7_flash.S and they are written as assembler functions.
 The header file with the definitions and function prototypes is iec60730b_cm4_cm7_flash.h.
-The iec60730b.h and asm_mac_common.h and iec60730b_types.h are the common header files for the safety library.
+The rest of functions is placed in iec60730b_invariable_memory.c with the corresponding header file and they are written in the C language.
+The test functions use also the following header files: iec60730b.h, asm_mac_common.h, and iec60730b_types.h.
+They are the common header files for the safety library.